 Not a trick question: what are hair straighteners for?
 I’ll assume top of your hair straightener uses list is, well, straightening your hair.
 But did you know the best hair straighteners are designed to be multipurpose tools?
 They should be as adept at creating beachy waves or sealing frizz as they are coaxing hair into smooth glossy sheets.

-If there’s one group of people who know their way around a heated hair tool, it’s professional hair stylists.
-From salon styling to the red carpet and photo shoots in remote locations, A-List hair stylists know which tools are worth investing in.
-And once a pair of hot irons earns a precious spot in their styling kit you can bet they’ll learn 101 ways to work that pair of hair straighteners, covering every hair type, texture and styling need.
+If there’s one group of people who know their way around hair straightener uses, it’s professional hairdressers.
+From the red carpet to photo shoots, A-List hair stylists know that only the very best hair dryer models and other hot tools should earn a precious spot in their styling kit.
+And once they've found them, you can bet the pros will learn 101 ways to work that pair of hair straighteners, covering every hair type, texture and styling need.

-So I’ve compiled my favourite tips from the cream of the UK’s hair styling community (plus one from yours truly).
-Read on to learn seven amazing uses for hair straighteners, make the best of your multipurpose device and probably save a bit of cash on other heated tools into the bargain.
+Here are 7 brilliant tips from the cream of the UK’s hair styling community (plus one from yours truly) to make the best of your straighteners and probably save a bit of cash into the bargain!

 7 amazing uses for hair straighteners